-This is the thirdf five year research plan (5YRP) of The School for Field Studies Center for Rainforest Studies, located within the Wet Tropics Bioregion of Queensland, Australia.
+This is the third long-term strategic research plan of The School for Field Studies Center for Rainforest Studies, located within the Wet Tropics Bioregion of Queensland, Australia.
 This bioregion covers less than 0.01% of the land surface of Australia, but contains 36% of Australia’s mammal species, including 30% of its marsupial species and 58% of its bat species; 50 % of Australia’s bird species; high percentages of other vertebrate and invertebrate groups and 17% of Australia’s vascular plant species.
 It is also an important repository for plant and animal evolution, supporting many species indicative of a range of stages in the evolution of life on earth.

 For these reasons, and due to the threat of land clearing for agriculture and logging, in 1988 large parts of the Wet Tropics were listed as World Heritage areas.
 It adjoins, and through run-off and sedimentation directly impacts another World Heritage area, the Great Barrier Reef.
 While agriculture remains an important industry in this region, the presence of these two natural icons means that tourism now underpins the economy of the region.